Riichi Teaching Method

 - Repeat each step as necessary.

-- play with revealed hands and explain basic efficiency (e.g., why someone shouldn’t cut number tiles if they have a singleton honor).
+- Explain basic efficiency (e.g., why someone shouldn’t cut number tiles if they have a singleton honor).

-- Switch to concealed hands once beginners are comfortable with the basic efficiency and game flow.
+- Play with revealed hands first; switch to concealed hands once students are comfortable with the basic efficiency and game flow.

 - Avoid unnecessarily explaining rules that “come up” (i.e., don’t mention